-- Should a casual employee return from Amaaqtaarniq leave without securing an indeterminate position, the Deputy Head of EIA may agree to continue the individual’s casual status for an additional six months to enable participation in job competitions.
+- Should a casual employee return from Amaaqtaarniq leave without securing an indeterminate position, the Deputy Head of HR may agree to continue the individual’s casual status for an additional six months to enable participation in job competitions.

 - The CPS will meet with the returning employee to update the Career Achievement Record.